pulp-platform/croc/README.md

 ## Requirements
 We are using the excelent docker container maintained by Harald Pretl.
-If you get stuck with installing the tools, we urge you to check the [Tool Repository](https://github.com/iic-jku/IIC-OSIC-TOOLS) or consult the [Guide](https://kwantaekim.github.io/2024/05/25/OSE-Docker).
+If you get stuck with installing the tools, we urge you to check the [Tool Repository](https://github.com/iic-jku/IIC-OSIC-TOOLS).

 ### ETHZ systems
 An environment setup for bash is provided.